dxw/wordpress-template/README.md

 See the [theme README](wp-content/themes/theme/README.md) for more on how to develop the theme.

 TODO: Remove the `README.md` from `wp-content/themes/theme`, and rename `README.example.md` to `README.md`, updating it as needed.

+## Notes for Developers

+TODO: Document any custom or non-standard behaviour that may confuse developers new to the project, e.g. default wordpress or plugin behaviour that is being overridden.